 Have you ever thought about bringing sustainability to your workplace?
 If you're passionate about reducing waste and making a positive impact on the environment, composting at your office is a fantastic initiative to consider.
-Composting not only diverts organic waste from landfills but also creates nutrient-rich soil that can be used for gardening or landscaping purposes.
-Learn how to set up a composting system at your office, making your workplace greener and more environmentally friendly.
+Composting diverts organic waste from landfills and also creates nutrient-rich soil that can be used for gardening or landscaping purposes onsite, or donated to a local farm or community garden.
+Learn how to set up a composting system at your office, making your workplace more sustainable.

 Assessing Feasibility and Obtaining Support